ScCummings/Haskell-Blog/Computing_Normal_Forms_And_Outermost_Reduction.md

 I'm sure for a reader with a modicum of understanding regarding logic, this has been a very easy to follow example.
 Let's examine why any of this is important in the context of software development.

+Following the idea that sets will always reduce to a specific *Normal Form*, we can quickly see that the order in which we apply our rules doesn't really matter.
+Take the above example for instance, which 11's we choose to reduce to 1's don't matter as we always reduce to the same *normal form* or set of *equivalence classes*.
+This idea is called the *Church-Rosser Theorem*, named after the mathematicians Alonzo Church and J. Barkley Rosser who penned the first formal proof of the theorem.

+Since haskell uses a form of lambda calculus, the Church-Rosser Theorem applies to it.
+From the Church-Rosser theorem, we can make some interesting observations about code that we write in haskell.
+Before we get there though, we need to understand something called *Outermost Reduction*.
+Informally, Outmost Reduction is a kind of function evaluation which always evaulates arguments prior to evaulating the recursive function definition.
+From the Church-Rosser theorem, we know that the order of reduction doesn't matter to us.
+However, from the perspective of termination, Outermost Reduction ensures termination if there is some normal form.

+In fairness, I'm not quite sure why.
+But all this information is important in orderstanding a broader topic which is Lazy Evaluation.
+An aspect of Haskell that seems to be almost as defining as its functional roots.

+I hope to write a blog post about Lazy Evaluation in the future to dig deeper into what it means and why it matters in the context of software development.
+Be on the lookout for that soon!